tuvo1106/aws-primer/certified_solutions_architect.md

 #### _Agent & Host Level Metrics_

 - Some metrics you might think are tracked by default for EC2 instances are not and require the **CW Agent**.
-- The CW Agent is a script whcih can be installed via Systems Manager Run Command onto the target EC2 instance.
+- The CW Agent is a script which can be installed via Systems Manager Run Command onto the target EC2 instance.
 - CW will track at the Host Level by default:
   - CPU Usage
   - Network Usage